Average number of students offered a place per year

 Students run the Downing Science Society, The Danby Society.
 It holds regular meetings, and dinners, often with invited speakers from various walks of life.
 The club is run on very informal and friendly lines and anyone is welcome to join, at whatever level of involvement they prefer.
 Science thrives in Downing and the enthusiasm shown for the Danby Society reflects the excitement the subject generates in the College.

 Our standard conditional offer for this subject is usually A*A*A at A level or 43 points overall and 7, 7, 6 at Higher Level in IB, preferably all in scientific or mathematical subjects.
 All Colleges may modify offers to take account of individual circumstances.
 Offers may be made to candidates offering only two scientific or mathematical subjects, but it should be understood that this background may prove something of a handicap when tackling the first year of the course.

 In the case that a candidate only offers two science or maths A-Levels, a conditional offer is likely to specify an A* grade in both of such subjects.

 For Natural Sciences (Biological), Chemistry is highly desirable, but not essential, for some subject combinations.
 It is preferable for the other subjects offered to be drawn from Biology, Physics and Maths.
 If more than three A-Level subjects are being taken, then it is made clear at the time the offer is made which of them can be counted as the required A*A*A grades.

-For Natural Sciences (Physical), Mathematics at A-Level is essential, and it is preferable, but not essential, for the other two subjects offered to be from Physics, Chemistry and Further Maths.
+For Natural Sciences (Physical), Mathematics at A-Level is essential.
+It is preferable, but not essential, for the other two subjects offered to be from Physics, Chemistry and Further Maths.
 Other scientific subjects, such as Biology, Electronics or Geology are also usually acceptable.
 If more than three scientific or mathematical subjects are being taken at A-Level, then, normally, A*A*A grades in any three of them will be taken as satisfying the offer.

 AEA is not required, although a good performance might be taken into account when deciding whether to accept a candidate who has narrowly failed to satisfy an offer.